Alro10/streamlit-time-series/README.md

 - ```docker run -p 8501:8501 streamlit-ts-ml:0.1.0```

-Then stop that process with the following command.
+Then stop the process with the following command.

 ```shell
 $ docker kill <weird_name>